Join the Literacy Corps and Teach a Child to Read!

 Metropolitan State alumni can serve as general tutors, helping students of all ages with reading, math, computer literacy and other general homework concerns.
 Participating as a Homework Help Center tutor provides positive work with community youth and adults while engaging with the community.

 Training is provided.
-The Zone is located in the Daytonís Bluff Branch of the St. Paul Public Library and is co-located with the Metropolitan State University Library and Learning Center on the St. Paul campus.
+The Zone is located in the Daytonís Bluff Branch of the St. Paul Public Library and is co-located with the University Library and Learning Center.

-If you are interested in participating as a tutor or would like to learn more about the literacy and library programs, contact Awo Ahmed, Literacy Coordinator, Institute for Community Engagement and Scholarship at firstname.lastname@example.org or 651-793-1288.
+If you are interested in participating as a tutor or would like to learn more about the program, please contact Awo Ahmed, Literacy Coordinator, in the Institute for Community Engagement and Scholarship at Awo.Ahmed@Metrostate.edu or call 651-793-1288.

 First Saturday Science